-A scope alignment of the FM sound IF amplifiers and detector usually separates the two stepwise.
-The detector is usually aligned first, and then the IF's are aligned; however, the order can be reversed if some of the IF stages have limiting action.
-A limiter stage can be used as a viewing point for the IF response curve.
+A scope alignment of the f-m sound i-f amplifiers and detector usually separates the two stepwise.
+The detector is usually aligned first, and then the i-f amplifiers are aligned; however, the order can be reversed if some of the i-f stages have limiting action.
+A limiter stage can be used as a viewing point for the i-f response curve.